 - Next, from the dialogue box that will appear, select Table properties.

-- This will open up a Table properties dialogue box.
+- This will open up a Table properties dialogue box or a column at the right side of the window.
 Here you can click the Vertical cell alignment box.

 - Select alignment as per your requirements.